Modeling the microclimate of sports facilities

 A design, verification and sizing tool.

-CFD is used to analyze and evaluate air distribution design solutions.
-The conformity of the microclimate parameters maintained in the plant premises is verified on the basis of calculated values for temperature, velocity and humidity.
+The modeling of air flows is carried out using three-dimensional mathematical modeling methods (CFD approach).
+CFD allows the analysis and evaluation of air distribution design solutions.
+The conformity of the parameters of the microclimate maintained in the premises of the installation is verified according to the calculated values of temperature, velocity, humidity.

 Identification, where applicable, of a zone with deviating average and local values for temperature, concentration of harmful substances, humidity, speed in the plant premises.